INDEPENDENCE DAY IN CHULA VISTA

 The Chula Vista Fire Department reminds everyone that private use of fireworks in San Diego County is against the law.
 All types of fireworks are illegal, including firecrackers, sparklers, bottle rockets, M-80s, roman candles, cherry bombs, snappers and poppers.
 Also, be aware that transporting fireworks into the United States from Mexico or any other location carries a penalty of fines, and/or imprisonment.
 For more information, contact the Chula Vista Fire Department at (619) 691-5029.
 To report unauthorized use of fireworks, call the Chula Vista Police Department dispatch non-emergency line at (619) 691-5151.

-All City offices including libraries and recreation centers will be closed on Wednesday, July 4.
+All City offices including libraries and recreation centers will be closed on Thursday, July 4.
 In addition, trash pick-up in the City of Chula Vista will be delayed one day.
-Those having regular trash service on Wednesday, will have service on Thursday, and so forth for the week.
+Those having regular trash service on Thursday, will have service on Friday, and Friday service will be on Saturday.